 Can I be made redundant whilst on maternity leave?

 You may wish to ask your employer if you can take “keeping in touch days” (“KIT Days”) in order to engage in the consultation process.
-Employees can work up to 10 KIT Days during their maternity leave without bringing the leave or pay to an end).
-These should be paid at your normal rate of pay.
+Employees can work up to 10 KIT Days during their maternity leave without bringing their leave or pay to an end.
+These days should be paid at your normal rate of pay.
 However, there is no automatic right to take KIT Days and therefore they must be agreed in advance with your employer.

 What am I entitled to if I am being made redundant during maternity leave?

 If sadly you are made redundant during maternity leave, you will be entitled to receive a statutory redundancy payment if you have been employed by your employer for two years or more, however, some organisations offer enhanced redundancy packages.

 In addition to this, you will receive notice from your employer that your employment is ending, however your pay during this period will depend on the notice provisions in your contract of employment.
 If you are entitled to just statutory minimum notice, then you should receive full pay during this period.
 However, if your contract provides for notice at least 1 week more than the statutory minimum notice period, then your employer only has to pay you Statutory Maternity Pay (“SMP”) during your notice period, and if this has been exhausted no pay.